Hassan Nasrallah: 2008 alleged assassination attempt

+Nasrallah also said that "if research was done on the internet websites posting such unfounded information, it would reveal that they are all being run from that same dark room, and that their aim is to serve American-Israeli interests."
+He added that at first the organization had considered denying the false information with a written message, "but when the news agencies began to publish it we decided to hold a televised interview, and here I am before you telling you I was not poisoned."

 Syrian Civil War

-On 25 May 2013, Nasrallah announced that Hezbollah is fighting in the Syrian civil war against "Islamist extremists" and "pledged that his group will not allow Syrian militants to control areas that border Lebanon".
+On 25 May 2013, Nasrallah announced that Hezbollah is fighting in the Syrian civil war on the side of al-Assad government against "Islamist extremists" and "pledged that his group will not allow Syrian militants to control areas that border Lebanon".
 He confirmed that Hezbollah was fighting in the strategic Syrian town of Qusair on the same side as the Syrian army.
 In the televised address, he said, "If Syria falls in the hands of America, Israel and the takfiris, the people of our region will go into a dark period."

-In July 2014, Nasrallah's nephew was killed fighting in Syria.